Joz3d/Galaxy-Apple-Wallet/README.txt

 -----------------------------
 1. Place your Wallet graphics in the 'gfx' folder.
 This current package comes with folders for 'Ticket', 'Photo+Video', 'Guidebook', and 'Webpage'.
-You may delete or add folders here as you need, with the exception of 'Webpage', which contains the responsive graphics 'logo_horizontal.png' and 'logo_vertical.png' used for the web page header logo.
+You may delete or add folders here as you need, with the exception of 'Webpage', as those are the graphics used for the web page.

    Guidelines on graphics sizes for Wallet can be found in the 'Creating Pass Packages' -> 'Pass Design and Creation' section of the Wallet Developer Guide